vosaul/status.im/source/docs/contributor_guide.md

 Otherwise, you can:

-*   Ask for help in a comment on the bug, or in #introduction or #developers in the [#developers channel in Status](https://get.status.im/chat/public/status-core-devs)
+*   Ask for help in a comment on the bug, or in #introduction or in the [#status-core-devs channel in Status](https://get.status.im/chat/public/status-core-devs)

 ## Step 4: Get Your Code Reviewed